DerFrZocker/Sprinkler/README.md

 # Sprinkler
-Tool which links PR to Spigot together
+Tool which links PR from Spigot together